Harris Park Transport: Cessation

 Harris Park Transport ceased operations after 21 December 2004, after giving the NSW Ministry of Transport notice of its intention not to renew its contracts, citing dissatisfaction with industry reforms being proposed.

 As an interim measure, the Hills District services were taken over by Hillsbus.
-On 28 January 2005 these services were taken over by Sydney Buses, with 630 jointly operated with Hillsbus.
+On 28 January 2005, these services were taken over by Sydney Buses, with 630 jointly operated with Hillsbus.
 Following further negotiations after ComfortDelGro Cabcharge's purchase of Hillsbus, routes 620, 625, 626, 627 and 630 were transferred back to Hillsbus as part of Sydney Bus Region 4 on 25 September 2005, with the remainder staying with Sydney Buses as part of Region 7.
 Route 624 later became Sydney Buses route 548, and then upgraded to Metrobus route M54 and extended to Macquarie Park in 2010.

 Route 74/106, along with Moore's Tours route 954, was taken over by Punchbowl Bus Company and incorporated into Region 5, with the former renumbered 953.

 Harris Park Transport remained as a charter operator under the name CharterBus Direct.
 This had ceased by 2007.

+Five air-conditioned buses used for the CityBus Direct services were sold in 2006 to Adelaide bus operator Torrens Transit, and as of November 2024, the buses continue to be used for route services over there.